-- · feedback from surveys - · public meetings - · feedback from elected members, advisory groups and working parties, - · analysis of customer service requests and complaints and - consultation via the Annual Plan and LTP process. - · consultation via Bylaw and Policy reviews
+- Feedback from surveys - Public meetings - Feedback from elected members, advisory groups and working parties - Analysis of customer service requests and complaints and - Consultation via the Annual Plan and LTP process - Consultation via Bylaw and Policy reviews

 Council commissions customer surveys on a regular basis.
 These surveys assess the levels of satisfaction with key services.
-Council at times will undertake focused surveys to get information on specific subjects.
-An example of this is the National Research Bureau (NRB) annual survey, they survey customers who in the previous year have sought from Council a building or resource consent, a dog registration, or an environmental health permit or license.
-Respondents are chosen from a randomised list of 400 applicants and asked questions about the helpfulness of staff, the reasonableness of costs, the time taken to obtain a decision, the usefulness and ease of council forms and brochures, and the ease of understanding an applicant's on-going obligations.
-Respondents are also asked to give an overall level of satisfaction with Council service.
+The Council, at times will undertake focused surveys to get information on specific subjects.
+An example of this is the National Research Bureau (NRB) annual survey, they survey customers who, in the previous year have sought a building or resource consent, a dog registration, or an environmental health permit or license from the Council.
+Respondents are chosen from a randomised list of 400 applicants and asked questions about the helpfulness of staff, the reasonableness of costs, the time taken to obtain a decision, the usefulness and ease of Council forms and brochures, and the ease of understanding an applicant's on-going obligations.
+Respondents are also asked to give an overall level of satisfaction of the Council's service.

-Table 11: NRB Survey Results 2017
+Table 12: NRB Survey Results 2020

-Question Score - showing proportion of res spondents who agree or strongly agree Total Building Dogs Environmental Health Staff were helpful and courteous 94 (92.5) 94.0 (94.0) 100.0 (88.0) 94.0 (98.0) Costs were reasonable 62.0 (62.0) 56,0 (60.0) 82.0 (84.0) 70.0 (58.0) Time taken was reasonable 77.5 (80.5) 76.0 (72.0) 98.0 (98.0) 84.0 (82.0) Overall level of satisfaction with Council service 85.0 (85.5) 78.0 (84.0) 100.0 (88.0) 94.0 (96.0)
+Score - showing proportion of respondents who agree or strongly agree Question Total Building Dogs Environmental Health Staff were helpful and courteous 85.5 (90.5) 78.0(86.0) 90.0 (92.00) 90.0 (92.0) Costs were reasonable 67.0 (69.5) 48.0 (56.0) 94.0 (84.0) 80.0 (72.0) Time taken was reasonable 78.5 (77.0) 66.0 (62.0) 94.0 (94.0) 84.0 (82.0) Overall level of satisfaction with Council service 82.5 (82.0) 68.0 (62.0) 96.0 (94.0) 92.0 (90.0)